-Some open port scanners have also implemented their own versions with more options, such as nmap has six port states based on responses to help to interpret port scan results.
+Some open port scanners have also implemented their own versions with more options, such as Nmap has six port states based on responses to help to interpret port scan results.

 Between TCP (Transmission) and UDP (User Datagram Protocol), there are 65,535 ports available for communication between devices.
-It means 65535 possible ports can be assigned to any services.
+It means 65535 possible ports can be assigned to any service.
 These services are computer services running programs such as browser, email program, conference meeting software, etc. The IANA (Internet Assigned Numbers Authority) is responsible for assigning and maintaining the usage of specific port numbers.